digitalocean/functions-deployer/deployerDesign.md

 #### The `buildProject` function

 The `buildProject` function takes a `DeployStructure` as input and returns one as output.
 It assumes that the `build` and `libBuild` fields were previously filled in, so there is a kind of "plan" for what builds must be run.
-However, the actual running of those builds (if local) or the initiation of those builds (if remote) takes place in the scope of this functions.
+However, the actual running of those builds (if local) or the initiation of those builds (if remote) takes place in the scope of this function.

 The term "building" is a bit overloaded in this context.
 Please note the following.